-The short answer is yes, but it will depend on a number of factors.
-If you are thinking of applying for life insurance and suffer from, or have previously suffered from depression, make sure you read this article in full before you make an application as it can save you both time and money.
+Yes, but it will depend on your specific condition, symptoms, treatment and how it affects your daily life.
+If you are thinking of applying for life insurance and suffer from, or have a medical history of depression, make sure you read this article in full before you make an application as it can save you both time and money.

 What questions will a life insurance company ask about my depression, anxiety or mental illness

-- Have you had any suicidal thoughts or instances of self-harm?
+- Have you had any suicidal thoughts, suicide attempts or instances of self-harm?

 How does depression, anxiety or mental illness impact life insurance premiums?

-- You will be accepted with no increase applied to your premiums
+- Accepted with no increase applied to your premiums

-- You will be accepted with an increase applied to your premiums (referred to as a rating)
+- Accepted with an increase applied to your premiums

 Based on a 35-year-old non-smoker applying for £200,000 level term assurance over 25 years